BUSN311 - Law and Ethics in the Business Environment

-The Required Readings for the course are listed in the Lessons.
-Additional readings may be assigned in Forum Discussions, Assignments, and by your instructor during the course.
+In addition to the eReserve, Required Readings for the course are listed in the Lessons under Addtional Readings.
+Other readings may be assigned in Discussions, Assignments, and otherwise by your instructor during the course.
 Students are responsible for ALL assigned readings, from all sources and locations provided to them for this course, and are also encouraged to do their own research for assigned projects.

 |Book Title:||Various resources from the APUS Library & the Open Web are used.
 Please visit http://apus.libguides.com/er.php to locate the course eReserve.|